gulbalasalamov/simple-search-engine/README.md

 The search engine should:
   - be able to take in a list of documents
   - support searches for single terms in the document set (http://en.wikipedia.org/wiki/Tokenization)
   - return a list of matching documents sorted by TF-IDF.
     - For TF choose either (using Wikipedia terminology):
         - term frequency adjusted for document length: ft,d ÷ (number of words in d)
         - augmented frequency
     - For IDF choose (using Wikipedia terminology):

      ![Intro Page](https://wikimedia.org/api/rest_v1/media/math/render/svg/ac67bc0f76b5b8e31e842d6b7d28f8949dab7937)

+## Demo

+The following documents are indexed:

+> Document1: Our company adds business value to organisations where information application is a priority

+> Document2: We help companies find and information analyse and act on information

+> Document3: We are global experts in solving information challenges

+A search for "information" should now return the following documents from list:

+3, 2, 1,

+A search for "challenges" should now return the following documents from list:

+3,

 ## Design and Architecture